Kingdom Hearts: Melody of Memory

-Kingdom Hearts: Melody of Memory (Note: Kingdom Hearts: Melody of Memory (キングダム ハーツ メロディ オブ メモリー, Kingudamu Hātsu: Merodi obu Memorī)) is a 2020 rhythm action game developed by Square Enix and indieszero and published by Square Enix for the Nintendo Switch, PlayStation 4, Xbox One, and Windows.
+Kingdom Hearts: Melody of Memory (Note: Kingdom Hearts: Melody of Memory (キングダム ハーツ メロディ オブ メモリー, Kingudamu Hātsu: Merodi obu Memorī)) is a 2020 rhythm game developed by Square Enix and indieszero and published by Square Enix for the Nintendo Switch, PlayStation 4, Xbox One, and Windows.
 It is the fourteenth installment in the Kingdom Hearts series, retelling the events of the series so far, while also being set after Kingdom Hearts IIIs Re Mind downloadable content scenario.

 Series creator Tetsuya Nomura revealed in January 2020 that two development teams were working on new Kingdom Hearts content outside of the Kingdom Hearts III Re Mind downloadable content and the mobile game Kingdom Hearts Dark Road, with Melody of Memory formally announced that June.
 Kingdom Hearts: Melody of Memory was released worldwide in November.